Make every meal mean more

 Our Projects

-In 2023 we first partnered with our local health care system, Frederick Health, for a Community Supported Agriculture (CSA) pilot project in support of the Diabetes Prevention Program (DPP).
-To support DPP participants in making healthy lifestyle changes, Frederick Health purchased weekly produce boxes that were provided at no cost to a pilot group of participants throughout the growing season.
-During the project, we delivered packages of fresh produce, along with recipes and healthy eating resources, to DPP participants and confirmed that ready access to fresh produce and education on healthy recipes was impactful for participants in working toward their healthy lifestyle goals.
+From 2023-2026 we partnered with our local health care system, Frederick Health, for a Community Supported Agriculture (CSA) pilot project in support of the Diabetes Prevention Program (DPP).
+To support DPP participants in making healthy lifestyle changes, Frederick Health purchased weekly produce packages that were provided at no cost to groups of participants throughout the growing season.
+During the project, we delivered packages of fresh produce, along with recipes and healthy eating resources, and confirmed that ready access to fresh produce and education on healthy recipes was impactful for participants in working toward their healthy lifestyle goals.

 community collaborations